 It doesn't seem to matter that the waves are at best waist-high.
 They break with a perfection few surfers used to Australia's sand bottom surf breaks could comprehend.
 The water's warm, even now as the sun sinks low near the horizon; and in these moments this could still be 1966, and I might be discovering my very own Endless Summer.

 Jetstar, Virgin Australia and Fiji Airways fly to Fiji from Sydney and Melbourne from $500 return, see jetstar.com.au, virginaustralia.com.au, fijiairways.com.
 Fly to Taveuni (Qamea Resort & Spa) with Fiji Airways and the resort will organise the rest.
 Chartered flights to Yasawa Island Resort & Spa are done at time of booking.

-Yasawa Island Resort & Spa is located 30 minutes flying time from Nadi Airport and offers diving, a day spa, 10 private beaches and beach dining.
+Yasawa Island Resort & Spa is located 30 minutes flying time from Nadi Airport and offers diving, a day spa, 10 private beaches and beach dining starting at $A1385 per bure per night for two (including taxes, all day gourmet dining, non-alcoholic beverages, scheduled tours and most activities and water sports).
 See yasawa.com.
-Qamea Resort & Spa offers surf packages, diving, cultural tours, fishing and a day spa.
+Qamea Resort & Spa offers surf packages, diving, cultural tours, fishing and a day spa starting at $A270 pre person, per night.
 See qamea.com